In the Slight

 In the Slight is the second extended play (EP) by Australian indie rock band Spacey Jane, released independently on 10 November 2018.

-It was produced by Rob Grant and Dave Parkin, and preceded by two singles, "Cold Feet" and "Keep a Clean Nose".
-The EP was supported by a national tour from March 2019.
+Produced by Rob Grant and Dave Parkin, In the Slight was preceded by two singles—"Cold Feet" and "Keep a Clean Nose"—and was supported by a national tour from March 2019.

-Compared to the garage rock sound of their debut EP No Way to Treat an Animal (2017), In the Slight dabbles with indie rock and folk-pop, with elements of shoegaze.
-This style built the foundation for the sound of their debut studio album, Sunlight (2020).
+In the Slight marked a departure from the garage rock sound of their debut EP No Way to Treat an Animal (2017), transitioning to indie rock and folk-pop, with elements of shoegaze, a style which they continued to explore on their subsequent debut studio album, Sunlight (2020).

 Background and release

 In 2017, Spacey Jane released their debut EP, No Way to Treat an Animal.
-On 16 April 2018, the band released a dual single, In the Meantime, featuring the tracks "Old Enough" and "So You Wanna".
+On 16 April 2018, the band released a dual single, entitled In the Meantime, which featured the tracks "Old Enough" and "So You Wanna".

-The lead single "Cold Feet" was released with a launch party at Badlands Bar, Perth on 13 August 2018.
-"Keep a Clean Nose" followed on 12 October as the second single, alongside a music video directed by George Foster.
-The band held a launch party for the EP at the Rosemount Hotel in Perth on 10 November, before embarking on the In the Slight Australian Tour in March 2019.
+The lead single "Cold Feet" was released alongside a launch at Badlands Bar, Perth, Western Australia on 13 August 2018.
+"Keep a Clean Nose" followed on 12 October as the second single, accompanied by a music video directed by George Foster.
+The band held a launch party for the EP at the Rosemount Hotel in Perth on 10 November, the day of release, before embarking on the In the Slight Australian Tour in March 2019.

 As with the band's previous releases, the cover artwork was designed by artist Alice Ford.
-Concerning the title of the EP, Harper explained it "came from emotions and intuitions that come out in one moment or second, unable to really be fully experienced again."
+Harper explained that the title of the EP "came from emotions and intuitions that come out in one moment or second, unable to really be fully experienced again."

 Writing and production

-All five tracks on the EP were written by the band's Ashton Hardman-Le Cornu, Caleb Harper and Kieran Lama.
-Its sound marks a departure from No Way to Treat an Animal, a "garage pop odyssey" which was described by Nathan Robert of Pilerats as maintaining a "cleaner, harder rock sound."
-Instead, In the Slight has been described by Ali Shutler of NME as dabbling "with folk, emo and the decadence of ’00s indie."
+All five tracks on the EP were written by three of the band's four members—Caleb Harper, Ashton Hardman-Le Cornu, and Kieran Lama.
+Its sound marks a departure from No Way to Treat an Animal, a "garage-pop EP.
+Instead, In the Slight has been described by Ali Shutler of NME as dabbling "with folk, emo and the decadence of '00s indie."